 CRL is not just about a rail project so a lot of careful thought is being given into the opportunities presented when the construction teams leave.

-So when the CRL work is completed, a pedestrian square will return to the Lower Queen Street area outside the main entrance to the Britomart Transport Centre.
+When the CRL work is completed, a pedestrian square will return to the Lower Queen Street area outside the main entrance to the Britomart Transport Centre.

 Press on the button in the middle of the PDF below to read full screen.